sim102/M5-Accuracy---Price-Forecasting/README.md

 In this project, we will predict the unit sales of various products sold in Walmart.

-We are provided with five datasets, which is explained in https://www.kaggle.com/c/m5-forecasting-accuracy/data.
+We are provided with four datasets, Evaluation, Validation, Calendar, and Price, which are explained in https://www.kaggle.com/c/m5-forecasting-accuracy/data.

 There are 10 stores (four in California, three in Texas and three in Wisconsin), 3 item categories (Hobbies, Household and Foods) and finally, 7 deparments (two for Hobbies, two for Household and three for Foods).